Flooring Stairs Railings Moldings Decks Tools

 A- this is a typical "dowel topped spindle".
 Obviously so called, because the top of the railing spindle is turned round.
 In Ontario, oak spindles (same for maple) must be a minimum of 3/4" in diameter at this point (#1).

 At #2: the lower dowel pin of your wood baluster is the same conversation.
-It must be a minimum of 3/4" when you are using oak spindles (likewise for maple spindles).. and for that matter any railing balusters must be a minimum of 3/4" in diamenter anywhere down the length of the pattern.
+It must be a minimum of 3/4" when you are using oak spindles (likewise for maple spindles).. and for that matter any railing balusters must be a minimum of 3/4" in diameter anywhere down the length of the pattern.

 If your choice is to use cherry or pine for instance then this is where your balusters wood choice would force you to "up size" your design.
 The minimum diameter for softwoods spindles in Ontario is 1" (important to check on YOUR local regulations).

-Anything bigger is at your discretion, but always make sure that the railing and staircase balusters are purchased at the same time, to assure that one matches with the other.
 Handrails are typically grooved to accept a particular square topped baluster.
 Wood tops then, must be machined to fit this groove. (ie. 1 5/16" baluster is designed for a 1 5/16" grooved handrail).
-If you are using dowel topped spindles this is not relevent, as the railing has no groove.
+If you are using dowel topped spindles this is not relevant, as the railing has no groove.